panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ## 2. When do you need context?

-The main idea of using the context is to allow your components to access some global data and re-render when that global data is changed.
-Context solves the props drilling problem: when you have to pass down props from parents to children.
+The main idea of using the context is to allow your components to access global data and re-render when that global data is changed.
+Context solves the [props drilling problem](https://kentcdodds.com/blog/prop-drilling): when you have to pass down props from parents to children.

 You can hold inside the context: